Gouthamram14/swiggy_analysis/README.md

-# swiggy_analysis
+# Analyzing Swiggy

-## Project: Analyzing Swiggy's Delivery Data for Bangalore, India
+## Project: Analyzing Swiggy's Delivery Data for Bangalore

 ### Data Source
 The dataset used in this project is sourced from the iNeuron internship.
 It contains information about food delivery orders from Swiggy in Bangalore, India.